brugal/wolfcamql/README-wolfcam.txt

          Imagine that the extra widescreen space were treated as black bars and that the hud was drawn three times.

-         The default widescreen value in menus appears to be '2' if it's never defined in a menuDef.
+         The default widescreen value for user huds (cg_hudFiles), if 'widescreen' isn't explicitly set, is WIDESCREEN_STRETCH.
+This matches Quake Live's behavior.
+Other huds (ex: scoreboards, etc.) use WIDESCREEN_CENTER as the default.
+Quake Live appears to force this value for those menus and ignores widescreen values in those huds.
+In wolfcamql the default value is also set to WIDESCREEN_CENTER but it is not forced.

   Values: